 - Are the tires inflated properly?
 Check that the tires are not over or under-inflated and that the bicycle is in good working condition.

-Finding the right helmet
+Find the right bicycle helmet

 - Look for a safety standard sticker.
 Check the inside of the helmet for a Consumer Product Safety Commission (CPSC), Department of Transportation (DOT) or Snell sticker.